A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise: Introduction

 In addition, ignoring for the moment the dependence of the solution on the spatial variable and concentrating on the random variable, nonnegativity-preservation in the context of time-stepping schemes for SDEs is a well-established topic that has been of particular relevance in, for example, financial mathematics.
 We will benefit from the knowledge accumulated in the field concerning this topic to formulate our time discretization; see \cite{scalone2022positivity,szpruch2011numerical,mao2021positivity,lei2023strong} for some specific contributions in this direction.
 In particular, we have been greatly inspired by the publications of A.~Alfonsi initiated in~\cite{alfonsi2005} and pursued, for example, in~\cite{alfonsi2010,alfonsi-book}.

 In the context of SPDEs, publications that rigorously address nonnegativity-preservation at the fully-discrete level are rare.
 We are aware of only a handful of papers on this topic.
 They all address finite difference type methods (as opposed to finite element methods) and we shall only mention a couple: the recent work \cite{yang2022stochastic} introduces a nonnegativity-preserving finite difference scheme for the linear stochastic heat equation \emph{with finite-dimensional noise} (as will be the case in the present study).
-In the same spirit, the work~\cite{brehier2023analysis} develops a nonnegativity-preserving Lie–Trotter splitting scheme using a finite difference scheme in space for a nonlinear heat equation driven by multiplicative space-time white noise, and therefore improves on the former work in terms of generality of the noise but is restricted to the one-dimensional setting.
+In the same spirit, the work~\cite{brehier2023analysis} develops a nonnegativity-preserving Lie–Trotter splitting scheme using a finite difference method in space for a nonlinear heat equation driven by multiplicative space-time white noise, and therefore improves on the former work in terms of generality of the noise but is restricted to the one-dimensional setting.
+Positivity preservation for SPDEs has also been investigated in the recent work \cite{cui2023energy}, where energy-regularized logarithmic SPDE models and structure-preserving numerical approximations are studied.

 It is important to note that the issue of nonnegativity-preservation cannot be overlooked.
 In the particular case of the Dean--Kawasaki equation, which we have mentioned as our motivation for the present work, it was shown in \cite{djurdjevac2024hybrid} that a classical spatial finite-volume approximation subject to a nonnegative initial condition may produce numerical solutions with negative values at subsequent times.
 Ad hoc techniques to overcome this shortcoming have therefore been developed and then adapted to the finite element context in~\cite{martinez2024finite}.
 This suffices to indicate the need for the development of a more systematic approach, which is our objective here.